Sj5876/WeMeM/README.md

 pip install torch==1.10.1+cu111 torchvision==0.11.2+cu111 torchaudio==0.10.1 -f https://download.pytorch.org/whl/cu111/torch_stable.html
 pip install scikit-learn pandas matplotlib nni==2.3 pynvml tensorboard
 ```
-**Note:** All dependencies of the project are in the `requirements.txt` we provide, you can also install them directly through this file.
+**Note:** All dependencies of the project are in the `requirements.txt` we provide.
+You can also install them directly through this file after activating the virtual environment.

 ### Datasets and Models
 1. **Structure of Important Folders**: